wghost/UPKUtils/doc/PatchUPK_Readme.txt

 memory sizes.

 REPLACE_HEX/REPLACE_CODE keys are used to batch-replace specified data.
-They perform subsequent BEFORE/AFTER patching inside current scope, until all the blocks of before data are found and replaced.
+They perform subsequent BEFORE/AFTER patching inside current scope until all the blocks of before data are found and replaced.

 Example:
 REPLACE_CODE=<.LocalVarA>:<.LocalVarB>